paritytech/substrate/utils/frame/benchmarking-cli/README.md

     storage     Benchmark the storage speed of a chain snapshot
 ```

+All examples use the `production` profile for correctness which
+makes the compilation *very* slow; for testing you can use `--release`.
+For the final results the `production` profile and reference hardware should be used, otherwise it will produce non comparable results.

-All sub-commands are explained in-depth in their respective folder:
+All sub-commands are explained in-depth here
 - [pallet] Creates weight files for a Pallet
 - [machine] Gauges the speed of the hardware
 - [storage] Creates weight files for *Read* and *Write* storage operations